Hwang64/PSIS/README.md

 For generting images, just modify the ```ANN2ann_FILE``` in file ```instance_switch```(e.g., ```dataset/omega_uni.txt```) and the synthetic images and annotation file will be generated in the corresponding directory.

-Our synthetic images and corresponding annotation files can be downloaded in [Here](https://pan.baidu.com/s/18yuSztomq5CP2mPILTRuyA)(Type the Extraction Code: xapm)
+Our synthetic images and corresponding annotation files can be downloaded in [Here](https://pan.baidu.com/s/1McDAmN_PttTz69SNN-Q2wg)(Type the Extraction Code: wnjx)

 ### Class Imbalance Loss